rlahoda/roblahoda-site/src/pages/index.md

         engaging way.
     - text: >-
         Being a part of the Drupal community is important to me.
-I've been to Drupalcamp PA, Drupalcamp Asheville, I'm a member of the Drupal Association, and I try to contribute and share the knowledge I have with others.
+I've been to Drupalcamp PA and attended Drupalcamp Asheville virtually, I'm a member of the Drupal Association, and I try to contribute and share the knowledge I have with others.
     - text: >
         When I'm not working on projects, I love cycling, traveling, spending time with my family, and expanding my knowledge of web development.